TomekoYT/LegacySkyblock/README.md

 - Replace left click with middle click in GUIs

-### Dungeons
+### Misc

 #### Hide Damage Splash
-- Hide damage splash on mobs while in dungeons
+- Hide damage splash on mobs
-- Work outside Dungeons
+- Separate toggle for each island